Undergraduate Academic Policies

 Documented Absences

 The College understands that situations arise that may interfere with attendance and are beyond the control of the student.
 These include, but are not limited to, medical emergencies for the student or members of their family, an important legal obligation, military deployment, job-related obligations, or the unfortunate passing of a loved one.
-In such cases, a student may provide timely documentation for the related absence to the Office of Academic Affairs, which will review the circumstances and record the absence as “documented” when warranted (denoted on the student’s attendance record with a “D”).
-The student will be permitted and encouraged to make up any missed exams or assignments.
+In such cases, a student may provide timely documentation for the related absence to Academic Affairs, which will review the circumstances and record the absence as “documented” when warranted (denoted on the student’s attendance record with a “D”).
+The student will then be permitted and encouraged to make up any missed exams or assignments.

 Sanctioned Absences

 A student may miss a class because they are representing the College or School at a conference, an academic or athletic competition, or a co-curricular event.
 These valuable experiences enhance student learning and achievement.
-In such cases, the Office of Academic Affairs records the absence as “sanctioned” (denoted on the student’s attendance record with an “S”).
+In such cases, Academic Affairs records the absence as “sanctioned” (denoted on the student’s attendance record with an “S”).
 The student will be permitted and encouraged to make up any missed exams or assignments.

 Absence Guidelines